CtrlK

 Trigger Term Quality

-The trigger terms 'team ultra-analyze' and 'team analyze' are artificial command phrases, not natural language a user would say.
-No natural keywords like 'analyze data', 'research', or domain-specific terms are included.
+It includes specific trigger phrases ('team ultra-analyze', 'team analyze') but these are artificial command-style triggers rather than natural keywords a user would organically say.
+No natural language variations like 'analyze data', 'deep analysis', or domain-specific terms are provided.

 Distinctiveness Conflict Risk

-The artificial trigger phrases 'team ultra-analyze' and 'team analyze' reduce conflict risk since they're unlikely to match other skills accidentally, but the core concept of 'analysis' is extremely broad and could overlap with many analytical skills.
+The custom trigger phrases ('team ultra-analyze') reduce conflict risk somewhat, but 'analysis' is extremely broad and could overlap with many other analytical skills.
+The description doesn't clarify what domain or type of analysis distinguishes it.

 2 / 3